graphops/launchpad-charts/charts/erigon/README.md

 ## Features

 - Actively maintained by [GraphOps](https://graphops.xyz) and contributors
-- Supports deploying a `rpcdaemon` sidecar within the `Pod` that contains the stateful `erigon` container, allowing direct memory sharing and higher performance for the sidecar `rpcdaemon`
+- Supports deploying a `rpcdaemon` sidecar within the `Pod` that contains the stateful `erigon` container, allowing direct database access and higher performance for the sidecar `rpcdaemon`
 - Supports an independent pool of `rpcdaemon` instances, with auto-scaling support, for automatic elastic JSON-RPC
 - Good performance defaults (opens up `ulimit`)
 - Good security defaults (non-root execution, ready-only root filesystem, ensure file permissions on start)